open-coding/webcomponents-json-example/README.md

 # Used dependencies

-Within the package.json there are only dev-dependencies for [gulp](https://gulpjs.com/) and [babel](https://babeljs.io/) and some of its plugins to get the build-chain running.
+Within the package.json there are only dev-dependencies for [gulp](https://gulpjs.com/), @webpack-stream, [babel](https://babeljs.io/) and some of its plugins to get the build-chain running.
 I did add [babel](https://babel.js.io) to get some features work that aren't supported in IE11:

 * [template-literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)
 * [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Defining_classes)